-Red Mountain, particularly its first and third acts, has been reworked in SADX to a more noticeable degree than the other stages.
+Red Mountain, particularly its first and third acts, was reworked in SADX to a more noticeable degree than other stages.
 Acts 1 and 3 have new textures and at least one new texture is higher resolution than the textures used in the Dreamcast level.
 Many people seem to genuinely prefer the SADX redesign, and perhaps Acts 1/3 are not the worst when it comes to SADX downgrades – unlike Act 2, which is a downgrade from the original in every aspect.
-However, even Acts 1/3 have some noticeable changes that make them inferior to the Dreamcast version.
+However, even Acts 1/3 have some noticeable changes that can be seen as inferior to the Dreamcast version.

-Before talking about general downgrades, however, let’s discuss some common misconceptions about this level.
-Some people say the SADX version of Red Mountain has higher resolution textures than its Dreamcast counterpart.
-That is not entirely true.
-If you compare the textures between the Gamecube and Dreamcast versions, you’ll notice that there’s only one texture in the Gamecube/PC version that is 512×512, and the rest of the textures are mostly the same resolution as on the Dreamcast, or worse.
+From a quick look it may seem that the SADX version of Red Mountain has higher resolution textures than its Dreamcast counterpart, but that isn’t entirely true.
+If you compare the textures between the Gamecube and Dreamcast versions, you’ll notice that there’s only one texture in the Gamecube/PC version that is 512×512, and the rest of the textures are mostly the same resolution as on the Dreamcast or lower.
 SADX replaces one 128×128 texture with a 256×256 one, but four 256×256 textures were also replaced with 16×16 textures in SADX.
 In addition, there are two extra textures on the Gamecube/PC.

-In Act 1 in particular, something strange happened to several textures in SADX: their resolution was reduced to 16×16, and their hue was shifted to make them blue.
+In Act 1 in particular, something happened to several textures in SADX: their resolution was reduced to 16×16, and their hue was shifted to make them blue.
 Two other textures were not shrunk but still received the blue coloration.
-These textures appear to be unused, which, if true, means that the SADX version of the level uses less textures than its Dreamcast counterpart.
+These textures appear to be unused, which means that the SADX version of the level actually uses less textures than its Dreamcast counterpart.

-Of course this is barely relevant without comparing the actual look of the level ingame.
-Let’s compare the start location between versions.
+Of course this is barely relevant without comparing the actual look of the level ingame, so let’s compare the start location between versions.
 The grass textures look more detailed in SADX, but the overall look is less colorful and the lighting is darker and less complex if you look at the badniks and objects:

 The Dreamcast version conveys a more coherent impression of the “volcanic” nature of the area: